bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-06-04-ten-days-wonder.md

 Admittedly the film has some rough surfaces: poor post-synching on the (original) English language version, dialogue spoken in a disconcerting assortment of accents.
 But these same imperfections serve on many levels to reinforce the film’s multi-level themes.
 The _trompe-l’oeil_ effect of the opening shots, with Rabier’s camera pulling diagonally back to reveal that what we have taken for the ‘reality’ of Charles in his hotel room is merely a looking-glass reflection, forms the first link in a chain whose every part proves to be not what it seems.
 As Paul steps off the Paris train, it is through his eyes that we first see Hélène: a Twenties heroine standing erect beside her Hispano.
 ‘I didn’t know Charles had a sister,’ remarks the expert in inductive reasoning.
 ‘I’m his mother,’ she declares.
 But image, reasoning and statement are all three equally false.
 The sustained _trompe-l’oeil_ effects are in fact constantly paralleled by what can only be described as _trompe-l’oreille_ explanations (like the mythical genealogies), reinforced by the foreign formality with which most of the principals inflect their lines.

 It is only fitting that Chabrol’s God should provide the final judgment.
 In the film’s (deliberately) most spellbinding moment, Théo holds his dinner guests enthralled with an apocryphal anecdote about a man who successfully devised a potion to remove a blemish from the body of his otherwise perfect wife.
 Shortly afterwards, the lady died.
 As the raconteur explains, ‘The imperfection was life.’

-Jan Dawson, _Sight and Sound_, Autumn 1972
+**Jan Dawson, _Sight and Sound_, Autumn 1972**

-<![endif]-->
+<br><br>

 **TEN DAYS’ WONDER (LA DÉCADE PRODIGEUSE)**
 _Director:_ Claude Chabrol
-_Production Companies:_ Films La Boétie,
-Euro International Films
+_Production Companies:_ Films La Boétie,  Euro International Films
 _Producer:_ André Génovès
 _Production Administrator:_ Gerard Espinet
 _Production Manager:_ Irénée Leriche
-_Production Assistants:_ Patrick Delauneux,
+_Production Assistants:_ Patrick Delauneux,  Arlette Danis
-Arlette Danis
 _Assistant Directors:_ Patrick Saglio, Michel Dupuy
 _Continuity:_ Aurore Paquiss
 _Screenplay:_ Claude Chabrol, Paul Gégauff
-_English language screenplays:_ Paul Gardner,
+_English language screenplays:_ Paul Gardner, Eugene Archer

-Eugene Archer
 _English language adaptation:_ Paul Gégauff
 _Based on the novel by:_ Ellery Queen
 _Director of Photography:_ Jean Rabier